Currency Rates in Pakistan Today – US Dollar, Euro, Dirham, Riyal, Pound to PKR Open Market

-KARACHI – Pakistani Rupee faced slight pressure against major foreign currencies, as several leading currencies posted gains in the open market.
-According to the latest exchange rate figures, US Dollar continued its upward trajectory, hovering at Rs282.65 for buying and Rs284.30 for selling.
+KARACHI – Pakistani Rupee recorded no major change against major foreign currencies, as several leading currencies remain steady in the open market.
+According to the latest exchange rate figures, US Dollar hovered at Rs282.65 for buying and Rs284.30 for selling.

-Euro climbed to Rs322.25 (buying) and Rs325.00 (selling), reflecting strength in the European economy and robust trading activity.
+Euro stood at Rs322.25 (buying) and Rs325.00 (selling), reflecting strength in the European economy and robust trading activity.

 UK Pound Sterling, one of the highest-valued currencies, reached Rs383.50 on the buying side and Rs387.00 on selling, marking a steady rise amid ongoing global economic shifts.
 UAE Dirham was recorded at Rs76.90 for buying and Rs77.55 for selling, while the Saudi Riyal stood at Rs75.30 and Rs75.85, respectively.